Apply

 Maximum length: 750 words

-Postbaccalaureate applicants are expected to answer the following questions in their statements:
+Postbaccalaureate applicants are expected to answer the following questions in their statement of purpose:

 1. Why are you pursuing further studies?
 How did you reach the decision to go into your particular field?
 What are your long-term academic and professional goals?
 Be as specific as possible.

-4. Why is it necessary for you to enroll at the UW?
+3. Why is it necessary for you to enroll at the UW?
 Do other four-year universities or community colleges offer what you need at this time?
-Can you meet your goal as a nonmatriculated student, attending classes through UW Educational Outreach?
-(If you are planning to take specific courses in preparation for a graduate or professional program, be aware that access to courses in a particular quarter is not guaranteed.)
+Can you meet your goal through alternative educational options, including as a nonmatriculated student?

-5. If you are seeking admission to an undergraduate program with selective admission criteria, are you assured departmental admission?
+4. Have you met with an adviser in the program you are interested in before applying for admission to the UW?
+If you are seeking admission to an undergraduate program with selective admission criteria, are you assured departmental admission?
 Applicants preparing for graduate school must meet with an adviser in the department for an assessment of their chances for future admission.
-It is your responsibility to contact directly the program(s) you are interested in well before applying for admission to the University.
+It is your responsibility to contact directly the program(s) you are interested in well before applying for admission to the UW.
 Please be aware that postbaccalaureate applicants who are not accepted to their major of choice will not be admitted to the UW.

-6. If you feel your undergraduate GPA is low, why might it be an unreliable indicator of your academic potential?
-Those students with postbaccalaureate coursework on record, whether from a community college, four-year school or graduate program, may use this opportunity to point out subsequent high performance if it is relevant to their academic plans at the UW.
+5. If you feel your undergraduate GPA is low, why might it be an unreliable indicator of your academic potential?
+If you have postbaccalaureate coursework on record, whether from a community college, four-year school or graduate program, you may use this opportunity to point out subsequent high performance if it is relevant to your academic plans at the UW.

-The application provides a window in which you paste your statement, but it is not a hospitable environment in which to draft, edit and proofread this important part of your application.
-We recommend you use a word processing program or a text editor to write your statement, then copy the entire document and paste it into the window.
+We recommend you use a word processing program or a text editor to write your statement, then copy the entire document and paste it into the window in your application.
 Don’t worry if formatting, such as bold, italic, line spacing or font choice, is eliminated when you paste.
 This will in no way affect the evaluation of your application.

 Application fee